nf-core/taxprofiler/docs/output.md

 The main taxonomic profiling file from MetaPhlAn3 is the `*_profile.txt` file.
 This provides the abundance estimates from MetaPhlAn3 however does not include raw counts by default.
 ### mOTUs

+[mOTUS](https://github.com/motu-tool/mOTUs) maps reads to a unique marker specific database and estimates the relative abundance of known and unknown species.

 <details markdown="1">
 <summary>Output files</summary>